slunak/pushover-php/CONTRIBUTING.md

 #### Static Analysis

-Analyze your code with [PHPStan](https://github.com/phpstan/phpstan) and make sure there are no errors on level 5.
+Analyze your code with [PHPStan](https://github.com/phpstan/phpstan) and make sure there are no errors except for `buildCurlPostFields` method.

 #### Test